Blockost/aws-connect-cli/README.md

 ### Via git clone

-An alternative would be to clone this repository and build the executable locally from the sources.
-It's actually very fast and only takes a few seconds to build it:
+An alternative solution would be to clone this repository and build the executable locally from the sources.
+It's actually very fast, it only takes a few seconds to build it:

 ```
 $ git clone git@github.com:Blockost/aws-connect-cli.git